Symphonia / Organistrum

 - Guido D'Arezzo Micrologus, XVIII, 1-18

-"...symphoniae, id est aptae vocum copulationes dicuntur, cum symphonia et de omni cantu dicatur." trad.: "...symphoniae are sound combinations, but this name indicates all songs"
+"...symphoniae, id est aptae vocum copulationes dicuntur, cum symphonia et de omni cantu dicatur." trad.: "...symphoniae are good sound combinations, but this name indicates all songs"

 Then, in Regulae rhythmicae the same author writes: